-The Goat in the Rug by Geraldine, as told by Charles Blood and Martin Link
+The Goat in the Rug, Charles Blood and Martin Link

 This educational and touching book is about beautiful friendship and cooperation.
 It also provides a lesson about how goat wool is spun into yarn and then turned into a rug.
-The story is told by the goat Geraldine and the action takes place on a Navajo Reservation in Arizona.
+The story is told by the goat Geraldine, and the action takes place on a Navajo Reservation in Arizona.
 After reading this story, you might want to watch this video with your kids about turning fiber into yarn.
-If you have a second grader, like I do, we discovered two lesson plans that we liked (click here for lesson 1: Supplemental Activities and click here for lesson 2: Vocabulary/Writing).

-We have never met Patricia Polacco book that disappointed us and this one full of bouncy rhyme and engaging illustrations is no exception.
-With this beautiful pencil-and-watercolors book kids will journey through the alphabet and learn about goats at the same time.
+We have never read Patricia Polacco’s book that disappointed us, and this one full of bouncy rhyme and engaging illustrations is no exception.
+With this beautiful pencil-and-watercolors book, kids will journey through the alphabet and learn about goats at the same time.
 “E is for Ears, / some floppy, some not. / F is for Flowers, / which goats eat a lot.”
-There is no end of activities to go with this book.
-Make a simple shapes goat with Fantastic Fun and Learning, try a hand print goat with Crystal & Co or try many other goat activities with First School.

-Huck Runs Amuck by Sean Taylor, illustrated by Peter H. Reynolds
+Huck Runs Amuck, Sean Taylor, illustrated by Peter H. Reynolds

 This is the funniest book we have read in a long time!
 The goat by the name of Huck loves “flowers, flowers, flowers.”
-The problem is that other goats like flowers too, so there isn’t that many flowers left around.
+The problem is that other goats like flowers too, so there aren’t that many flowers left around.
 However, Huck is not giving up.
 My kids find Huck’s adventures absolutely hilarious and the finale doesn’t fail to make them laugh out loud no matter how many times we read the book.
 I love the repetition, goat’s hilarious troubles, and watercolor/ink illustrations.
-After you read the book put together a mountain goat with Learn Create Love, then make him some nice pretty paper flowers to eat.
+After you read the book, make some nice pretty paper flowers for a toy goat to eat.

 Everybody thinks Greeley is mean and treats him as such.
 But when Sally meets him, she discovers that he is not mean, just misunderstood and lonely.
 We always like to supplement reading with related activities.
-One Time Through created a great library of resources to teach kids about feelings.
-We liked emotions matching game and exploring emotions sensory play.
+Kid Minds has a great library of resources to teach kids about feelings.

-My 5 and 8 year old were deeply touched by this beautifully illustrated and well written story based on true events.
-Life is very different for kids in other parts of the world and learning about different cultures will help children celebrate differences in all people.
-For Beatrice, the main character in this story, days are filled with hard work and school is an impossible dream.
-Yet life is not without its miracles.
+My five and eight-year-old were deeply touched by this beautifully illustrated and well-written story based on true events.
+Life is very different for kids in other parts of the world, and learning about different cultures will help children celebrate differences in all people.
+For Beatrice, the main character in this story, days are filled with hard work, and school is an impossible dream.
+Yet, life is not without its miracles.
 Read on to find out how an unexpected gift of a single goat can turn a life around.
-After reading this book, you can go on line with your kids and donate $10 to help a family in Africa get a goat.
+After reading this book, you can go online with your kids and donate $10 to help a family in Africa get a goat.
 You might also want to read this simple guide Teaching kids about giving back that you can start using right now.

 This is a great introductory book written specifically for young readers.
 It is full of interesting information and is accompanied by beautiful pictures.
 I love that the book busts some popular myths like the one about goats eating everything.
 Goats are actually very picky eaters.
 After reading this book we watched a clip of a Goat Race with my kids.
 We all thought it was pretty bizarre.
 After a heated discussion about whether the goat race is cruel, we headed over to Simple Art Style channel and used their tutorial to draw a simple goat.

 This book is about goats that live on farms.
 There is a great overview of goat feeding, grooming, training, breeding, and life cycle.
-I like that there is a historical note and a glimpse into a goat folklore.
+I like the addition of historical note and a glimpse into goat folklore.
 After reading this book, head over to a local farm or petting zoo to get a hands on goat experience, but don’t forget to review the safety guidelines.
 Did you know that according to The Childhood Goat Trauma Foundation in the USA alone 6,000 people are traumatized by goats every year?